PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 3. **Localization**: Implementing localization support from the beginning to avoid refactoring later.

+4. **Movie-Specific UI Patterns**: Implementing effective movie browsing, filtering, and ticket booking UI patterns that follow industry standards while maintaining uniqueness.

 ## Next Steps
 1. Complete the onboarding feature
 2. Expand the login feature with full authentication
-3. Begin implementation of the order entry feature
+3. Begin implementation of the movie listing feature
+4. Plan and design the ticket booking feature
-4. Set up comprehensive testing infrastructure
+5. Set up comprehensive testing infrastructure
-5. Enhance the CI/CD pipeline for automated testing and deployment
+6. Enhance the CI/CD pipeline for automated testing and deployment

 ## Blockers and Challenges
-1. Need to finalize API specifications for authentication and order data
+1. Need to finalize API specifications for movie data and authentication
-2. Determining the best approach for handling offline capabilities
+2. Determining the best approach for handling offline movie browsing
 3. Ensuring consistent design across different platforms
 4. Optimizing performance for devices with limited resources
+5. Implementing an efficient and intuitive seat selection interface for the ticket booking feature